When could England play in the World Cup semi-final?

 Who could the winner face in the final?

-The victor of this semi-final will go on to face either Uruguay, France, Brazil or Belgium, with those four sides currently contending in the quarter-finals.
+The victor of this semi-final will go on to face either France or Belgium.
 The final will be held at the Luzhniki Stadium in Moscow at 4pm BST on Sunday 15th July, with the game airing both on ITV and BBC1.